-Sparebanken More is a regional savings bank with a robust market position in the county of Møre og Romsdal in Western Norway, where it had a market share of around 27% (including banks and mortgage companies) of loans and 34%.
-However, its national market share is limited at around 1.2% of loans and 1.4% on deposits as of December 2019.
+Sparebanken More is a regional savings bank with a robust market position in the county of Møre og Romsdal in Western Norway, where it had a market share of around 27% (including banks and mortgage companies) of loans and 34% of deposits as of December 2019.
+However, its national market share is limited at around 1.2% of loans and 1.3% on deposits as of September 2020.
 Accordingly, and in conjunction with the implementation of the BRRD law in Norway from 1 January 2019, we expect a low probability of government support for deposits, resulting in no rating uplift.